 The identification of core program areas helps to establish a focused approach to achieve the Department's mission.
 Core program areas assist Department staff, policy makers, and the public, focus on what is important to the community.
-Program areas are considered as Core if they meet most of the following criteria:
+Program areas are considered as core if they meet most of the following criteria:

-- The program area has been provided for a long period of time (over 4-5 years) and/or is expected by the community. - The program area consumes a relatively large portion (5% or more) of the agency's overall budget. - The program area is offered 3-4 seasons per year. - The program area has wide demographic appeal. - There is a tiered level of skill development available within the program area's offerings. - There is full-time staff responsible for the program area. - There are facilities designed specifically to support the program area. - The department controls a significant percentage (20% or more) of the local market.
+- expected by the community. - budget. - The program area is offered 3-4 seasons per year. - The program area has wide demographic appeal. - There is a tiered level of skill development available within the program area's offerings. - There is full-time staff responsible for the program area. - There are facilities designed specifically to support the program area. - The Department controls a significant percentage (20% or more) of the local market.